a1rb4Ck/a1rb4Ck.github.io/_pages/about.md

 I am hoping to have time soon to aggregate & synthesis my thoughts and current projects.

 ### About me
-I am a PhD student working on optimal machines control, applied to the injection molding process.
+I am a postdoc researcher working on quality control and optimal machines control using Deep Learning.
 Objectives are to garanting a perfect final product quality and to reduce the process set-up time.
-I develop (deep) machine learning methods.
 I am driven about robotics and realistic motions, thus I prototype various autonomous systems with original motions.

 Some time before I: